cc-hpc-itwm/TensorQuant/Quantize/README.md

 # Quantize
-This file contains the TensorQuant toolbox.
+This directory contains the TensorQuant core mechanics.

 ## Structure